Is It Better to Exercise on an Empty Stomach?

 However, some factors must be considered before exercising without eating.
 So let's take a closer look at why you should (or shouldn't) exercise on an empty stomach.

 Low-Intensity Exercise Is Better on an Empty Stomach

+Is it better to exercise on an empty stomach?
 If you’re looking to burn fat while exercising on an empty stomach, low-intensity workouts like walking, light jogging, stretching, yoga, and pilates are your best bet.
 That's because when you don't eat before a low-intensity workout, your body will use stored fat as its primary energy source instead of relying on glucose from food.
 This can help you burn fat and reach your weight loss goals more efficiently.